Apostle Philip Facts

 What we do know is this: as one of the Twelve, Philip certainly held an important role in the early church, and he likely played a key part in spreading the gospel somewhere in ancient Eurasia.

-The Philip The Apostle Facts made us realize that Philip the Apostle had a large role in the ministry of Jesus and the days following Jesus’ ascension into heaven.
+Studying the facts about Philip made us realise that he had a large role in the ministry of Jesus and the days following Jesus’ ascension into heaven.
 Philip was called by Jesus to follow Him and did not hesitate to go because he had been searching for the Messiah and believed immediately that Jesus was Him.

 Not only did Philip follow right away, but he also did not hesitate to tell others about Jesus so we can say that he was responsible for leading the man (Nathaniel) to the Lord by sharing the truth of the gospel.